Skip to main content

 Permissions

-All employees can see all proposals
+All employees can see all offers

-Employees may add keywords to proposals
+Employees may add keywords to offers

 By default, only administrators may maintain keywords in the master data catalog.
-With this option, employees may spontaneously add new keywords while creating or editing a proposal, which are then automatically added to the catalog.
+With this option, employees may spontaneously add new keywords while creating or editing a offer, which are then automatically added to the catalog.
 Useful when keyword maintenance should happen in a decentralized way.

 Factor to convert days into hours

 For effort and fixed price items, quantities can be recorded in either hours or days.
-When transferring a proposal into a project, ZEP automatically converts the planned days into planned hours using this factor.
+When transferring a offer into a project, ZEP automatically converts the planned days into planned hours using this factor.
 The default value is 8 (1 day = 8 hours); enter a different value if your target working time differs (e.g., 7.5-hour days).

 The factor applies company-wide.
 With strongly different working-time models, it is recommended to record expenditure items directly in hours to avoid rounding differences.